Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Experiments

 \subsection{Out-of-distribution conditional generation}

 We follow the same protocol as \citet{kwon2023string}.
-Our model is trained on Zinc250K \citep{sterling2015zinc} using exact molecule weight, logP, and Quantitative Estimate of Druglikeness (QED) \citep{bickerton2012quantifying} as properties.
-For evaluation, we generate 2K candidate molecules and calculate two metrics: 1) generative efficiency, defined as the probability that the following three conditions are satisfied: validity, uniqueness (not a duplicate), and novelty (not in train data)), and 2) the Minimum Mean Absolute Error (MinMAE) between the generated and conditioned properties (at $\pm 4$ standard-deviation).
+Our model is trained on Zinc250K using exact molecule weight, logP, and Quantitative Estimate of Druglikeness (QED) \citep{bickerton2012quantifying} as properties.
+For evaluation, we generate 2K candidate molecules and calculate two metrics: 1) generative efficiency, defined as the probability that the following three conditions are satisfied at the same time: validity, uniqueness (not a duplicate), and novelty (not in train data)), and 2) the Minimum Mean Absolute Error (MinMAE) between the generated and conditioned properties (at $\pm 4$ standard-deviation).
+Note that for QED, the high condition value is at an impossible value of 1.2861 (the possible range is 0 to 0.948).
+Conditioning on impossible values is not ideal, but we choose to follow the protocol of \citet{kwon2023string} for better comparability, and it lets us verify whether our model behaves reasonably when conditioning values are difficult or impossible to achieve.
 We use the same train, valid, and test splits as \citet{jo2022score}.
-Following \citep{shao2020controlvae}, we compare our model to vanilla VAE with k-annealing (BaseVAE) \citep{kingma2013auto, bowman2015generating}, ControlVAE \citep{shao2020controlvae}, and various single-decoder (SD) and multi-decoders (MD) methods proposed by \citet{shao2020controlvae}.
+Following \citet{shao2020controlvae}, we compare our model to vanilla VAE with k-annealing (BaseVAE) \citep{kingma2013auto, bowman2015generating}, ControlVAE \citep{shao2020controlvae}, and various single-decoder (SD) and multi-decoders (MD) methods proposed by \citet{shao2020controlvae}.\looseness-1

-One notable challenge is that one of the conditioning values, a QED of 1.2861, is impossible because the maximum value in RDKIT is 0.948.
-Regular guidance ($w=1.5$) proved problematic for this specific case, resulting in near-zero molecular generative efficiency and poor MAE.
-For this reason, we also used random guidance ($w \sim \mathcal{U}(0.5,2)$).